ExgnosisClasses/JavaWeek1/Labs/Lab 6-1 Objects/Lab 6-1 Objects.md

 Plato is at Student@4517d9a3
 Euclid is at Student@372f7a8d
 ```
-The output consists of the type of the object on the heap plus the memory location of the object on the heap.
+The output consists of the type of the object plus the memory location of the object on the heap.

 Notice that the variables `plato` and `euclid` are automatic variables on the stack that contain the addresses of the corresponding objects on the heap.

-The objects on the heap will exist until they can no longer be referenced
+The objects on the heap will exist until they can no longer be referenced.

 ### _Step 2 - Going out of scope_

-Continuing from the code you have from part one, but you can delete the code relating to the variable `euclid`.
+Continuing from the code you have from part 1, you can delete the code relating to the variable `euclid`.

 Add a new variable scope with a set of braces {} as shown.